mnr/writing-wip/dimensions_living_book/Bingo.md

 ## Bingo Basics

 Bingo knowledge will help you understand the drama associated with nickel bingo.
-I'll make this as brief as possible, after which I'll explain why our bingo night frequently descends into mayhem.
+I'll make this as brief as possible, after which I'll explain why our quiet little games frequently descend into mayhem.

 Explained simply, bingo is a game of drawing a straight line through five random numbers on a grid.
-A caller selects numbers then players mark them if they are on their card.
+A caller selects those numbers, then players mark them if they are on their card.
 When the marks form a row or column, the player calls out "BINGO."
 Everyone expresses amazement, and the game is reset.

 Players select a bingo card from a stack.
 I don't believe you can bring your own card.
 This isn't like pool where you own a custom-made stick.
 Private cards, at the least, would be a topic of conversation for weeks; at worst, it would be the cause of another *official memo*.
+There is very little strategy to bingo; it’s simply something to do with a group of friends.

 ## The Player Table